 One of the things you will like about sauna maintenance is - there is none!
 Or at least, very little.
 While steam rooms and hot tubs are labor intensive, traditional hot rock saunas and home infrared saunas require very little maintenance.
-The high, dry heat in the sauna has done most of the work for you, as viruses and bacteria can’t live at such temperatures.

 You can cut down on sauna maintenance by following a few simple steps after your session is finished.
 By cleaning, you shouldn’t just think of the surface areas, but the air quality as well.